cdtoews/12-step-meeting-pdf/readme.txt

 === 12 Step Meeting PDF ===
 Contributors: cdtoews
 Donate link: https://paypal.me/cdtoews
-Tags: 12 step, meeting list, pdf, 12 step meeting list Requires at least: 5.1
+Tags: 12 step,12 step meeting, 12 step meetings, meeting list, 12 step meeting list Requires at least: 4.7
 Tested up to: 5.1
-Stable tag: 0.1.0
+Stable tag: 0.1.1
-Requires PHP: 7.2
+Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 This plugin requires '12 Step Meeting List', and allows creation of meeting list PDF

 == Description ==

 If you use the '12 Step Meeting List', you know the PDF generation in that plugin is lacking.
-I created this plugin to help my own group, and decided to make the plugin plublicly available.
+I created this plugin to help my own group, and decided to make the plugin publicly available.
+You can choose the page size and orientation.

 Source Code: https://github.com/cdtoews/12-step-meeting-pdf